 Goals of the Pulse LLC are increased engagement with nursing faculty and staff, increased student retention and development of leadership skills, and increased opportunities to forge strong, lasting connections with the College of Nursing.

-The Pulse LLC will be located in Orange Hall for 2020-2021.
+The Pulse LLC will be located in Geier Hall for 2021-2022.
 All LLC locations are subject to change.

 Pulse LLC students must be admitted to the Bachelor of Science in Nursing (BSN) program.
 Students admitted in an exploratory track or any other major are not eligible to participate.
 A complete LLC application is required of all interested students.
 Space is limited and selection/participation in the Pulse is not guaranteed.